Nusa Kambangan

-Nusa Kambangan (also Nusakambangan, Kambangan island, or Nusa Kambangan Island) island is located in Indonesia, separated by a narrow strait from the south coast of Java; the closest port is Cilacap in Central Java province.
-It known as the place where the fabled wijayakusuma, which translates as the 'flower of victory' in the highest literary register of the Javanese language, grows.
+Nusa Kambangan is an island located in Indonesia, separated by a narrow strait from the south coast of Java.
+The closest port is Cilacap in Central Java province.
+It is known as the place where the fabled wijayakusuma, which translates as the 'flower of victory' in the highest literary register of the Javanese language, grows.
 The wijayakusuma can be used to bring a person back from the dead, and the princes of the Sultanate of Mataram and later the Surakarta Sunanate sent to the island for the blooms in order to become kings.
 Thus the island is also known as pulau bunga-bungaan, the 'island of many flowers'.
 There is a forest reserve on the island.
 One of the main cultural events is Sedekah Laut (sea sacrifice), which is held by the Surakarta Sunanate every Satu Suro (new year) in the Javanese calendar.
-Since the Dutch colonial period, there have been a number of supermax prisons on the island, some of which are still operational and run by Ministry of Law and Human Rights of Indonesia.
+Since the Dutch colonial period, there have been a number of supermax prisons on the island, some of which are still operational and run by the Ministry of Immigration and Correction.

 History

-The island was declared off-limits in 1905 by the Dutch.
-The island was made into a prison island during the era of Dutch rule.
+The island was declared off-limits in 1905 by the Dutch, who turned it into a prison island during the era of Dutch rule.
 The colonial government built prisons on the island for criminals.
 The prison on Nusa Kambangan was opened in the mid-1920s by Indonesia's Dutch colonial rulers.

 Its use as a prison island continued after independence.
 During the rule of former President Suharto, hundreds of political dissidents were imprisoned on the island.
 Most were political prisoners, members of the banned Communist Party of Indonesia or sympathizers.
 These prisoners were never brought to trial, and many of them died from hunger or illness.

 In 1996, the island was opened to the public as a tourist destination.

 The island has also been involved in refugee handling.
-About 140 Afghan refugees were detained on the island after their boat, which was en route to Christmas Island, Australia, sank in rough seas on August 17, 2001.
-However, more than 90 of these refugees would later escape on September 19, 2001, sailing away in small fishing boats and are believed to have headed for Australia.
+About 140 Afghan refugees were detained on the island after their boat, which was en route to Christmas Island, Australia, sank in rough seas on 17 August 2001.
+However, more than 90 of these refugees would later escape on 19 September 2001, sailing away in small fishing boats and are believed to have headed for Australia.

 The island was affected by the 2006 Pangandaran earthquake and tsunami, when a 7.7-magnitude undersea earthquake occurred off the coast of west Java.
 At least 11 villagers disappeared and 8 people were killed in the ensuing tsunami, two of which were prisoners at one of the Permisan prisons.
 At least fifteen inmates on Nusa Kambangan were also missing.